tnebooks/10th-social-science/content.en/geography/india-resources-and-industries/_index.md

 Bengaluru is the largest producer of electronic goods in India, hence it is called as the “Electronic Capital of India”.
 The other major producers of electronic goods centers are Hyderabad, Delhi, Mumbai, Chennai, Kolkata, Kanpur, Pune, Lucknow, Jaipur and Coimbatore.

-Make in India program was launched in 2014 to put India on the world map as a major hub for global design and manufacturing.

 **Software Industry**